LoginJoin Bold.org

 Experiencing trauma and loss can dramatically affect your mental health, it can alter your goals, make you doubt yourself and the world.
 However, working through our trauma and focusing on inner healing can ultimately lead to a happier and healthier life.

-This scholarship aims to support students who have lost family members to violence, drugs, or alcohol so they can better their lives utilizing tools like meditation and journaling.
+This scholarship aims to support students who have lost parents to violence, drugs, or alcohol so they can better their lives utilizing tools like meditation and journaling.

-Any current student who has lost a family member to violence or drugs/alcohol may apply for this scholarship.
+Any current student who has lost a parent to violence or drugs/alcohol may apply for this scholarship.

 To apply, please share more about your story, the tools you have used during your healing journey and more about who has influenced you in your life.